 The Pro version offers an incredible number of features such as detecting bots, spam protection, user logging, and much more.
 It also detects hidden 404 errors that may be affecting the search engine optimization of your site.

 And with around a million active installs, it’s among some of the more popular security plugins.
+As you might have guessed, with such a huge install base, the plugin is usable at all skill levels.

 - Supports Google Authenticator on mobile